Jorgecdl96/MERN-Book-Search-Engine/README.md

 ## Usage

-To run the application in your local host, you should type in your terminal the following  `npm run start` and then going to your browser at `http://localhost:3001/`.
-You will be able to see the app running in the browser.
+To run the application in your local host, you should type in your terminal the following commands `npm run build` and then `npm run develop` to finally see the app running in the browser at `http://localhost:3000/`.

 ## Mock-Up